Transgender people in chess: History

-FIDE controversy

-In August 2023, International Chess Federation announced that transgender women would be banned from competing in any official FIDE women-only events.
+In August 2023, FIDE announced that transgender women would be banned from competing in any official FIDE women-only events.
 Additionally, FIDE also announced that transgender men who've obtained women's titles before transitioning would have those titles abolished.
 Adding to this, FIDE stated it could possibly reinstate such titles "if the person changes the gender back to a woman."
 One advocate in favor of the policy was Riley Gaines, who worked alongside leadership to ensure its implementation.
-Another proponent of the FIDE regulation was trans woman Debbie Hayton, who wrote an article for UnHerd detailing her position.

-The Russian government came out in support of FIDE's decision.
-Dmitry Svishchev, Chairman of the Russian State Duma Committee on Physical Culture and Sports, swiftly expressed his agreement: "The rest of the international sports organizations should follow this move."

-Criticism

 This policy sparked criticism from chess players.
 Yosha Iglesias said that the policy would lead to "unnecessary harm" to trans players and women.
 Jennifer Shahade, two-time United States Women's Champion, reacted by stating, "It's obvious they didn't consult with any transgender players in constructing it...
 I strongly urge FIDE to reverse course on this and start from scratch with better consultants."
 Labour MP Angela Eagle came out against the ban:

 There is no physical advantage in chess unless you believe men are inherently more able to play than women – I spent my chess career being told women's brains were smaller than men's and we shouldn't even be playing.

 The French Chess Federation expressed opposition to FIDE's policy, with its vice president stating, "We are not going to follow FIDE's decision."
 The organization's vice president also added "FIDE does not have the power to impose this decision on the national championships."
+The USCF also reiterated its stance.
+The English Chess Federation called the rule discriminatory and promised no change to their rules.

+In June 2025, a trans girl won Germany's under-18 girls' chess championship, sparking controversy.
+The German Chess Federation has ruled out banning trans women, stating that "chess is diverse and inclusive."